redsanket/spark/external/hive/guide/hiveserver2/tableau.rst

 Modify Workbook File
 ^^^^^^^^^^^^^^^^^^^^

-If you have saved your workbook in the ``.twb`` format, it can be directly edited instead.
+If you have saved your workbook in the ``.twb`` format, it can be opened using any text editor and directly edited instead.

 Here is an example with old value and changed new values for the ``<connection>`` section in the file.